exercism/r/concepts/functional-programming/about.md

 - Any remaining arguments can be included in the function call.
 - In R, we must pipe to a function _call_, not just a _name_, so parentheses are always required (_this differs from some other languages_).

+Some programmers find it helpful to pronounce the pipe as "then" when reviewing code: do step 1 THEN do step 2...

 The example below illustrates the syntax.

 ```R